Retopology

 You should also consider the following:

-• The seams shouldn’t be visible on an avatar, so it’s best to have them on parts of the model where they cannot be easily seen.
-On shark avatar we placed them on its back.
-The effect is more visible on shaders with SSS and translucency or SkindotMap components.
+The seams shouldn’t be visible on an avatar, so it’s best to have them on parts of the model where they cannot be easily seen.
+The effect is more visible on shaders with subsurface scattering, fur and translucency or SkindotMap components.

 Once the topology is done, you can optimize the model (reducing the number of polygons).
 Eg: in the area of the fins, it’s back and in less visible areas that do not impact the visual quality.